 But how do we keep our thoughts positive?
 Well, the words we use to create, construct and convey our thoughts are incredibly powerful.
 So take a moment to take stock of the words you are using, and see if you can change any negative words into positive and powerful words.

 For example, instead of thinking, ‘Argh, this is scary and a nightmare situation’, you could think

 ‘Okay, this situation is serious, but all I need to do is look after myself and my family, and follow the guidelines until all this blows over’.

-Rather than thinking ‘Urgh, I’m trapped in this house and I’m stuck with nothing to do, and I’m out of control during this lockdown’, you could be thinking, ‘Right, this is an opportunity to focus on my life, to connect with myself and the family I am living with, and/or my friends and family remotely using technology’.
+Rather than thinking ‘Urgh, I’m trapped in this house and I’m stuck with nothing to do, and I’m out of control’, you could be thinking, ‘Right, this is an opportunity to focus on my life, to connect with myself and the family I am living with, and/or my friends and family remotely using technology’.

 Instead of ‘This is really boring, and I’ve got nothing to do’, you could be thinking, ‘Right, I’ve got several weeks to achieve something.
 What goal am I going to set and how am I going to go about achieving it?’

 So, take stock.
 Are you using positive words to create your thoughts, and are you controlling those thoughts to ensure that you are able to make the best of this situation?

 Sara Wright is a confidence coach based in Leicester.
 She specialises in helping improve people’s mental health self-esteem.
 She has over 20 years’ experience in the sector, as well as a BSc and MSc to back up her practical knowledge.
 To find out more, check out her website and Facebook page.